 High growth stocks, in general, have more perceived risk.
 And more perceived risk means the stock will fluctuate in price a lot.
 This is known as higher volatility.

-Stocks with higher volatility have higher options premiums.
-And what seller of anything doesn’t want to get a higher price for what they are selling?
+Stocks with higher volatility have higher option premiums.
+What seller of anything doesn’t want to get a higher price for what they are selling?

-These 3 advantages make selling covered calls a good strategy even for investors with a capital gain objective.
-The added income from selling covered calls is icing on the cake.
+These 3 advantages can make selling covered calls a good strategy even for investors with a capital gain objective.
+The covered call writer can still capture at least some of the potential capital gains while the increased income from selling covered calls is the icing on the cake.

-Investors wanting to make capital gains as a main objective can sell out of the money call options to further increase the capital gains potential.
+Investors wanting to make capital gains the main objective can sell out of the money call options to further increase the capital gains potential.

-In the above example of Income Inc, selling a call option with a strike price of $110 would allow the investor to keep $10 of the capital gain if the option gets exercised.
+In the above example of Income Inc, selling a call option with a strike price of $110 would allow the investor to keep $10 of the capital gain, even if the option gets exercised.

-In this case, the call option premium would be lower since the further away you move from the stock price the lower the option premium is.
+In this case, the call option premium would be lower since the further the strike price moves up from the stock price, the lower the option premium is.

-With covered call strategies, there is always a trade off between income and capital gains.
-The good thing is that investors can structure the covered call strategy for either more income, or more capital gain potential.
+The reality is that with covered call strategies, as with most investments, there is a trade-off between income and capital gains.
+The good thing is that investors can structure the covered call strategy for either more income or more capital gain potential.

 Click here to read my related post Covered Calls for Income.

 Investors can sell covered calls with a strike price closer to the current stock price to get more income.
-In the case of Income Inc, say an investor sold a call option with a strike of $100 for $3.
+In the case of Income Inc, say an investor sold a call option with a strike of $100 for $3 on a stock just purchased for $100.

-In this case, the investor keeps the $300 from selling a call option.
+In this case, the investor keeps the $300 from selling the call option, or $3 times 100.

-Notice that the option premium is higher for the at the money call option.
+Notice that the option income is higher for the at the money call option.

-If Income Inc is at $99 at option expiration, the option won’t get exercised and the investor keeps the stock.
+If Income Inc is at $99 at option expiration, for example, the option won’t get exercised and the investor keeps the stock.

 Here’s my related post on living off investments.